Create a database user

 Asymmetric key name

-The Database User - New dialog box also offers options on four additional pages: Owned Schemas, Membership, Securables, and Extended Properties.
+The Database User - New dialog box also offers options on four other pages: Owned Schemas, Membership, Securables, and Extended Properties.

 The Owned Schemas page lists all possible schemas that can be owned by the new database user.
 To add schemas to or remove them from a database user, under Schemas owned by this user, select or clear the check boxes next to the schemas.